 Cats are masters at hiding signs of illness or pain.
 By the time they show symptoms, they’re often really sick.
-By learning what is normal for your cat, and keeping an eye on even subtle changes, you can get your cat to a veterinarian before problems become serious.
+By learning what is normal for your cat, and keeping an eye on even subtle changes, you can recognize some problems early and get your cat seen by your veterinarian before they become serious.

 Cats are creatures of habit, and even subtle changes from their normal behavior and routine may be cause for concern.
 Changes in appetite, drinking habits, litter box routine, grooming and even the sound of your cat’s voice can all be signs that something is wrong.